Branxholm, Tasmania: History

 The importance of mining gradually declined.
 The Golden Mara Mine (gold) closed in 1920 and the Arba Tin Mine, just east of the town, was unprofitable by 1921; although the company continued operations for many years with tributors processing the mine tailings.
 Eventually, mining was replaced by timber cutting.but mining gradually declined to be replaced by timber cutting.

 In 1970 the first hop fields were planted.

-Since the official opening of the Blue Derby Mountain bike trails in neighbouring Derby in 2015 tourism as an industry is becoming more important to the economy of Branxholm.
-In the few years since the opening of the trails new businesses catering to tourists have opened, including cafes and tourist accommodation.
+Since the official opening of the Blue Derby Mountain bike trails in neighbouring Derby in 2015 tourism as an industry has become important to the economy of Branxholm.
+In the few years since the opening of the trails new businesses catering to tourists opened, including cafes and tourist accommodation.